 Your guide to doing business in the United States of America

-The United States of America is the world’s largest consumer market, with a population of over 326 million people and a GDP of around $18 trillion.
+The United States of America is the world’s largest consumer market, with a population of over 327 million people and a GDP of around $20 trillion.
 Comprised of 50 states across 3.8 million square miles of territory, the USA holds some of the world’s most prestigious business hubs, including Los Angeles, New York, Chicago, and Philadelphia.
 In the 20th century, supported by an abundance of natural resources, the United States industrialised rapidly, and emerged as a powerful global economic and political power.
 Today, the USA holds around 33% of the world’s wealth, and makes up around 25% of global GDP.
-Traditionally important industries in the USA include manufacturing, automotive and agriculture, but in the 21st century, energy, IT, and high-technology products have played an increasingly important financial role.
+Traditionally, important industries in the USA included manufacturing, automotive and agriculture, but in the 21st century, energy, IT, and high-technology products have played an increasingly important financial role.
 Over the past decade, economic growth in the USA has trended upwards (since the global crisis), backed by a low regulation business environment and stable political leadership.
-The United States is a founding member of the United Nations, a member of NATO and the G20, and was ranked 6 on the World Bank’s 2018 Ease Of Doing Business Survey.
+The United States is a founding member of the United Nations, a member of NATO and the G20, and was ranked 6 on the World Bank’s 2020 Ease of Doing Business Survey.

 There are plenty of reasons to regard the USA as an investment target, including:

 The US is open and receptive to foreign investment.
-Economic and political stability underpins the investment opportunities for foreign investors.
-Increasingly, with the emergence of multinational companies around the globe, many investors will seek to secure a stake in the lucrative US market.
+The economic and political stability underpins the investment opportunity for foreign investors.
+Increasingly with the emergence of multinational companies around the globe, many will seek to secure a stake in the lucrative US market.

 It is mandatory to make payments to both employees and the authorities from an in-country bank account.
 Generally, banks are open to the public from 0900 to 1700 hours Monday to Friday, and 0900 to 1400 hours on Saturdays.

 The working week in the US is Monday to Friday; however, specific workdays and hours can vary based on the nature of the business.